-A dental abscess is a collection of pus that can form in the teeth or gums as a result of a bacterial infection.
+A dental abscess is a collection of pus that forms in your teeth and spreads to the surrounding tissue.
+It forms as the result of a bacterial infection.

 There are two types of dental abscess:

 - periapical abscess – where the abscess forms under the tooth (this is the most common type of dental abscess)

 - periodontal abscess – where the abscess forms in the supporting gum and bone

 Both types are caused when bacteria build up inside your mouth and usually occurs due to a combination of:

 - poor dental hygiene – not cleaning your teeth and gums properly and regularly (read our advice on how to look after your teeth)